Economy of British Columbia: Clean technology

-Notable clean technology companies in B.C. including Ballard Power Systems, Methanex, General Fusion, MineSense, Corvus Energy, Awesense, Carbon Engineering, and Powertech Labs.
+B.C. is home to more than 270 clean technology companies.
+Notable clean technology companies in B.C. include Ballard Power Systems, Methanex, General Fusion, Corvus Energy, and Carbon Engineering.

 Forestry

-With an advantageous location with port access on Canada’s West Coast, British Columbia’s (B.C.) roots in forestry run deep.
-B.C. is one of the world’s largest exporters of wood products – from wood pellets to pulp to biofuels.
-The province has earned a global reputation for sustainable forest practices with more forests certified environmentally sustainable than any comparable jurisdiction in the world.
+British Columbia is one of the world’s largest exporters of wood products.

 Almost 60% of British Columbia's land base is productive forest land, providing rich, diverse and abundant wood fibre.
 The B.C. forest industry is characterized by: